Improving NLO QCD event generators with high-energy EW corrections: Technical details of the EW Sudakov reweighting strategy

 First of all, since $\ord(\dEWSLS)=\ord(\dEWSLH)=\alpha$, all features of pure-QCD origin are exactly preserved.
 Considering EW interactions, the term EWSL in Eq.~\eqref{eq:NLOdefEWSL} is given by $\mathcal{B} \dEWSLS$ combining \eqref{eq:sMCS} and \eqref{eq:rewStech}.
 In fact, what we have denoted as $\NLOQCDEWSLPS$ in Eq.~\eqref{eq:NLOdefse} corresponds to generating events by setting $\dEWSLH=0$ and multiplying only the term $\mathcal{B}$ in \eqref{eq:rewStech} by $\dEWSLS$.
 Similarly, the $\LOQCDEWSLPS$ approximation is obtained by keeping only the term $\mathcal{B} \dEWSLS$.
 Both approximations can be achieved in a much easier way without reweighting, but rather accounting directly for the effects of EWSL in the event generation.
 This is precisely how we perform such simulations.

 The $\bestpred$ accuracy consists instead of showering events generated at $\bestprednoPS$ accuracy, which in turn consists of the reweighting procedure of Eqs.~\eqref{eq:rewStech} and \eqref{eq:rewHtech} applied on events generated via the MC@NLO approach (Eqs.~\eqref{eq:sMCS} and \eqref{eq:sMCH}).
 From the arguments of the previous paragraph it is clear that the $\NLOQCDPS$, $\LOQCDEWSLPS$ and $\NLOQCDEWSLPS$ accuracies are still valid within the $\bestpred$ one, which therefore is superior.
+More specifically,

-What is left for discussion is therefore the consistency of our approach for higher orders and in particular the combination of NLO QCD corrections, EWSL and PS effects.
+where in the previous three equations we have specified only the leading term in the combined $\as$ and $\alpha$ expansion.
+Thus, what is left for discussion is the consistency of our approach for higher orders and in particular the combination of NLO QCD corrections, EWSL and PS effects: the terms of $\ord(\as \alpha )$ (and higher) indicated in Eq.~\eqref{eq:comparisonwithequations}.

 Implicitly in the $\mathcal C_{\rm MC} $ terms there is a dependence on the shower scale $\muS$.
 Roughly speaking, emissions of partons at an energy smaller than $\muS$ are dealt by the PS simulator, while the first emission at energy larger than $\muS$ is given by the matrix element $\mathcal{R}$.\footnote{In fact, neither a sharp cut for the energy of the first emission at $\muS$ is present, nor the relevant variable is exactly the energy.
 However in first approximation this is a correct picture of the underlying mechanism and the details are not relevant for the present discussion.} An $\NLOQCDPS$ simulation preserves $\NLOQCD$ accuracy matching it to Leading-Log (LL) accuracy in QCD for soft and collinear emissions.
 Still, a $\muS$ dependence, beyond the aforementioned accuracy, is left and it can be exploited for estimating higher-order effects.